vinnieOrdobas/CI-MS4-Piratini-coffee-roasters/README.md

 ## Description

 > Piratini Coffee Roasters is a company that believes in sourcing sustainable coffee beans that were produced with the utmost care and love for nature.
-Over one hundred million people in developing countries have become dependant on coffee as their primary source of income - we believe in investing on the communities producing these beans, we can move away from the *commodity* type of coffee.
-We only work with traditional, award winning Brazilian producers to bring the best produce to your doorstep.
+Over one hundred million people in developing countries have become dependent on coffee as their primary source of income - we believe in investing on the communities producing these beans, we can move away from the *commodity* type of coffee.
+We only work with traditional, award-winning Brazilian producers to bring the best produce to your doorstep.
 We are firm believers that good coffee is made with love and care, on the comfort of your own home.

 ---